 Over the last five turbulent years, Bernanke has used his speeches at Jackson Hole to assure the public the Fed stood ready to come to the economy's aid.

 Last year, he laid groundwork for the Fed's November decision to launch a second bond-buying spree.
 Although there will be no less attention to his remarks this year, conditions have changed.

 Inflation is higher and the risk of a vicious deflationary cycle is lower.
 While growth is weak, Fed officials do not appear particularly concerned about recession risks.

-However, a series of regional factory surveys have suggested manufacturing sector, which has powered the recovery, may be contracting, and jobs growth continues to fall short of what is needed to lower an unemployment rate stuck above 9 percent.
+But a series of regional factory surveys suggest manufacturing sector, which has powered the recovery, may be contracting, and jobs growth continues to fall short of what is needed to lower an unemployment rate stuck above 9 percent.

 In addition, sovereign credit strains in Europe have not gone away, adding to an overall sense of uncertainty many think is keeping consumers and businesses on the sidelines.

 With that as a backdrop, economists increasingly think further Fed easing may not be far off.